tolkit/telomeric-identifier/README.md

 ## Usage

 Below is some usage guidance.
 From 0.2.3 onwards there have been breaking changes to the CLI interface.
 They will be pointed out below, and in the release changelog.

+### Build

+Before using `tidk find`, you will need to fetch the data using `tidk build`.
+You can do this from version 0.2.6 onwards.

 ### Explore